cvdlinden/wiim-httpapi/openapi.md

 **trig**: The alarm trigger

 0 cancel the alarm, for example: setAlarmClock:n:0
-1 once，day should be YYYYMMDD
+1 once, day should be YYYYMMDD
 2 every day
-3 every week，day should be 2 bytes (00”~“06”), means from Sunday to Saturday.
+3 every week, day should be 2 bytes (00”~“06”), means from Sunday to Saturday.
-4 every week，day should be 2 bytes, the bit 0 to bit 6 means the effect，for example,
-“7F” means every day in week, “01” means only Sunday
+4 every week, day should be 2 bytes, the bit 0 to bit 6 means the effect, for example, “7F” means every day in week, “01” means only Sunday
-5 every month，day should be 2 bytes (“01”~“31”)
+5 every month, day should be 2 bytes (“01”~“31”)

 **op**: The action